Lifewitdata/participant-lifecycle-retention-analytics/README.md

 A complete, notebook-driven analysis of the **participant lifecycle** for a research-participant marketplace (Prolific-style) — built entirely in **pandas**, from raw CSVs to an executive KPI dashboard, cohort retention heatmaps, behavioral segmentation, and a statistically validated A/B test recommendation.

-This repo ships **both**:
+This repo ships **three** parallel implementations of the same analysis, so you can pick the layer that fits the question:
 - 📓 **`Participant_Lifecycle_Analysis.ipynb`** — the original, cell-by-cell exploratory notebook
 - 🐍 **`analysis_pipeline.py`** — that same analysis, cleaned into an 11-phase, standalone Python script (portable file paths, `display()` fallback for non-Jupyter execution, section banners)
+- 🗄️ **`sql/`** — the identical dataset modeled as a MySQL 8.0 schema, with a 20-query interview-style bank covering the same lifecycle questions in pure SQL (CTEs, window functions, subqueries)

 Every chart below was rendered directly from this codebase against the project's synthetic dataset (3,000 participants · 10,378 submissions · 9,062 payments · 35,364 events).
+Every SQL query in this repo was executed against that same dataset loaded into a live MySQL instance — not written from memory.

 <br/>